-3.2 The teacher or activity is prepared when the teacher reaches the destination.
+3.2 The teacher or activity is prepared when the student reaches the destination.

-- Lessons are planned ahead of time, a lesson planning format is used. - Paraprofessionals have specific roles and know what to do. - Lesson/activity starts on time. - Lesson/activity matches ability level and modality strengths of student/s. - Lesson/activity has a clear ending marked by a schedule, timer, or clear expectations/outcomes. - Closure is provided, such as review and/or reinforcement. - "Travel Box" is used when students need to evacuate the room.
+- Lessons are planned ahead of time, a lesson planning format is used. - Paraprofessionals have specific roles and know what to do - Lesson/activity starts on time. - Lesson/activity matches ability level and modality strengths of student/s. - Lesson/activity has a clear ending marked by a schedule, timer, or clear expectations/outcomes. - Closure is provided, such as review and/or reinforcement. - "Travel Box" is used when students need to evacuate the room.

-- Communicate paraprofessional roles. - Be familiar with scope and sequence of academic area/s - Use time in between lessons/period to prepare for the next. - Provide visual support/organizer of lesson.

-- Support students getting into place. - Support the teacher to maintain the pacing of the lesson by handling distractions in the environment. - Support students in between lessons/periods so that the teacher can prepare for the next lesson/period.
+Teacher role examples: Communicate paraprofessional roles.
+Is familiar with scope and sequence of academic area/s Use time in between lessons/period to prepare for the next.
+Provide visual supports/organizer of lesson.
+Clinician role examples: Support students getting into place.
+Support teacher to maintain the pacing of the lesson by handling distractions in the environment.
+Support students in between lesson/period so that teacher can prepare for the next. -- --